 Insulating your hot water pipes is a quick and easy way to save energy.
 As well as reducing heat loss from your system, pipe lagging will also prevent pipes from getting too cold in winter, and therefore prevents pipes bursting.

 Pipe insulation is an easy DIY install – you can buy foam insulation tubes online or from a DIY store and slip them over your pipes.
-In a typical house, materials will cost around £20, and you will save around £10 a year on your energy bills, as well as reducing the possibility of expensive repair bills from burst pipes.
+In a typical 3-bed semi-detached house, materials will cost around £20, and you will save around £3 - £7 a year on your energy bills, as well as reducing the possibility of expensive repair bills from burst pipes.

 Room thermostats allow households to set and maintain the temperature at home.
-A programmer sets the heating to turn on and off at certain times of the day to suit household lifestyles.
+A programmer sets the heating to turn on and off at certain times of the day to suit your lifestyle.
 Thermostatic radiator valves (TRVs) let householders control the temperature of each radiator.

 Cost: Costs can vary significantly due to the variety of heating systems types and sizes and controls available.
 We recommended comparing quotes from professional installers.

-Saving: Installing and using a full set of heating controls means that you can be in control and be warm exactly when you want to be in the rooms you are in and could save around £75 to £155 a year if you currently don’t have any.
+Saving: Installing and using a full set of heating controls means that you can be warm exactly when and where you want in your home.
+You could also save around £75 to £115 a year if you currently don’t have any of these heating controls.

 Modern boilers are more efficient than older models.
 If your boiler is more than 10 years old it will be far less efficient than a newer model, consider replacing it with a more efficient condensing boiler.